bkrishna-hari/ASR-Stuff/README.md

 * If the planned/unplanned failover fails and the VMs are created in Azure, then do not clean up the VMs.
 Instead, do a failback.
 If you delete the VMs then the on-premises VMs cannot be turned on again.
 * After a failover, if you are not able to see the volumes, go to the VMs, open Disk Management, rescan the disks, and then bring them online.
 * In some instances, the drive letters in the DR site might be different than the letters on-premises.
 If this occurs, you will need to manually correct the problem after the failover is finished.
-* Multi-factor authentication should be disabled for the Azure credential that is entered in the automation account as an asset.
-If this authentication is not disabled, scripts will not be allowed to run automatically and the recovery plan will fail.
 * Failover job timeout: The StorSimple script will time out if the failover of volume containers takes more time than the Azure Site Recovery limit per script (currently 120 minutes).
 * Backup job timeout: The StorSimple script times out if the backup of volumes takes more time than the Azure Site Recovery limit per script (currently 120 minutes).